pierodellagiustina/immoweb-be-scraper/README.md

 The municipality name in the URL (eg `.../st-gilles/...`) does not seem to matter - what matters is the postcode (postal code).
 As long as the postcode is set appropriately, the URL will return the right results.

+Finally, made this for *personal use* on a *limited number of listings* - scraped data should not be used for commercial purposes.
+As always, please be sensible!